-The Group's chief operating decision-maker is the General Director and Management Board (hereinafter "Chief operating decision-maker"), who review the Group's internal reporting forms prepared in accordance with Uniper Group's Accounting Manual in order to assess the Group's performance and allocate resources efficiently.
-Uniper Group's Accounting Manual is based on IFRS; however, the amounts may differ as the Company's internal reporting forms are intended for the purpose of preparing consolidated financial statements for the entire Uniper Group.
+The Group's chief operating decision-maker is the General Director and Management Board (hereinafter "Chief operating decision-maker"), who review the Group's internal reporting forms prepared in accordance with Uniper Group's Accounting Manual to assess the Group's performance and allocate resources efficiently.
+Uniper Group's Accounting Manual is based on IFRS; however, the amounts may differ as the Company's internal reporting forms are intended to prepare consolidated financial statements for the entire Uniper Group.
 Operating segments are determined based on the above internal reporting forms.